Likelihood-based Missing Data Analysis in Crossover Trials: Introduction

 \section{Introduction}

-In many clinical studies, we may come across crossover trials with two or more response variates with subject dropouts and incomplete data.
-For example, one may consider the measurement of both systolic (SBP)and diastolic (DBP) blood pressure in each period (\citet{Grender1993}) or recording blood sugar levels at multiple time points in each period (\citet{Putt1999}) or microarray gene expression profiles of subjects measured in each period (\citet{Leaker2016}) with incomplete data.
-Using conventional univariate crossover models based on only complete cases to analyse such missing and multivariate data, may lead to incorrect and biased parameter and variance estimates.
+In many clinical studies, we may encounter crossover trials for two or more response variates with subject dropouts and incomplete data.
+For example, one may consider the measurement of both systolic (SBP) and diastolic (DBP) blood pressure in each period (\citet{Grender1993}) or the recording of blood sugar levels at multiple time points in each period (\citet{Putt1999}) or microarray gene expression profiles of subjects measured in each period (\citet{Leaker2016}) with incomplete data.
+To deal with such multivariate crossover trials, we propose a mixed-effect model to account for the multiple responses measured in each period from each subject.
+To address the incomplete data problem in a multivariate crossover model framework, we use a Monte Carlo EM (MCEM) based estimation method.

 In a crossover trial, usually a smaller number of participants as compared to cross-sectional studies are recruited as the same subjects are switched between all treatment groups.
-Thus, ignoring subject dropout information and performing a complete case analysis may lead to highly underpowered studies and biased estimates.
-Similarly, ignoring the correlated nature of the multiple responses recorded in each period and fitting separate crossover models to each response may lead us to inaccurate conclusions about the intra and inter subject variabilities.
-Thus, to address the issue of missing responses in a multivariate crossover setup, we propose a mixed effect model approach and an Monte Carlo EM (MCEM) based estimation method.
+Thus, using ad-hoc missing data analysis methods such as list-wise deletion of subjects with missing responses or imputation-based methods to deal with the subject dropout may lead to highly underpowered studies and biased estimates (\citet{pigott2001}, \citet{Schafer2002}, \citet{briggs2003}).
+Similarly, ignoring the correlated nature of the multiple responses recorded in each period and fitting parallel univariate crossover models to each response may lead us to inaccurate conclusions about the intra and inter-subject variabilities.